 function and then used the convert

 function to create the output for the response object.
-We also took advantage of a Pydantic schema to covert the JSON payload to a StockIn
+We also took advantage of a pydantic schema to covert the JSON payload to a StockIn

 object schema.
 This provides automatic type validation.
 The response object uses the StockOut